zaid-g/SaltPass/README.md

-# Free secure memoryless password generator (beta version)
+# Free memoryless password generator (beta version)

 ## Method
 The program appends the master password and salt, passes them through a sha512 hash function (from openssl), and reformats the sha output to an appropriately formatted unique password displayed to the screen by capturing the bytes that are in ascii range [33,126].